All Happy Families...: Synopsis

 A.J. is having a difficult time in school and disrespects Carmela.
-Tony and Carmela visit A.J.'s guidance counselor, Robert Wegler.
-Carmela partly blames A.J.'s unsatisfactory academic record on her separation from Tony.
+She and Tony visit A.J.'s guidance counselor, Robert Wegler.
+Carmela partly blames A.J.'s poor academic performance on her separation from Tony.
 Tony buys A.J. a new Nissan Xterra as a "motivational tool" to get better grades, saying that Carmela will keep the keys until his grades improve.

 A.J. asks his mother if he can attend a Mudvayne concert in New York with friends.
-Carmela agrees on the condition that he spends the night at Meadow's apartment; but on the night, A.J. calls Meadow to tell her that he will not be coming, and she reluctantly agrees to cover for him.
+Carmela agrees on the condition that he spend the night at Meadow's apartment; however, A.J. calls Meadow to tell her that he will not be coming, and she reluctantly agrees to cover for him.

 Staying in a hotel, A.J. and his friends get drunk and high.
-The next morning, A.J. wakes with his face Krazy Glued to the carpet, and his eyebrows shaved off and redrawn with a permanent marker.
+The next morning, A.J. wakes with his face glued to the carpet, and his eyebrows shaved off and redrawn with a permanent marker.
 In the ensuing argument at home, A.J. sells a false story, which Tony appears willing to buy.
 Carmela blames herself for A.J.'s actions and says Tony should take A.J. to live with him.
 At Tony's, A.J. bonds with his father, Tony B, and Artie as they watch TV until Tony sends him upstairs to do his homework.

 Wegler invites Carmela to lunch.
 She discusses A.J.'s troubles as well as her own.
 He recommends that she read Gustave Flaubert's novel Madame Bovary, noting parallels between Carmela and the book's protagonist.
 She returns to the empty family house.